 GOAL 3: Develop educational opportunities and outreach for prescribed herbivory, fuel reduction methods integrating prescribed herbivory, and rangeland resource management in general.

 Purpose: Establish appropriate guidance for grazing following wildfire on California rangelands.
 Ensure that livestock policies required by state lands managers are consistent with the best available science identified by UCCE/UC ANR and in state efforts to mitigate the effects of climate change in the Natural and Working Lands Climate Smart Strategy.
 Grazing is also a fuel reduction method in the State’s Wildfire Resilience Action Plan, but few professionals in the state have the necessary experience to develop feasible grazing plans for this purpose.
 State-wide training and demonstrations in methods of reducing fine fuels using grazing is necessary to implement this practice at scale.
-Educational effort should include recommendations for evaluating and mitigating site-specific grazing treatment impacts on wildlife habitats, water quality, and fuel bed characteristics.
+Educational efforts should include recommendations for evaluating and mitigating site-specific rangeland resource management and grazing treatment impacts on wildlife habitats, water quality, and fuel bed characteristics, and could include trainings on developing carbon farm plans for grazing lands to increase soil health and forage production while assisting the state with meeting its climate goals on natural and working lands.

 Objectives: